Darkstalkers: Future

-At 2011 San Diego Comic-Con in July, Ono revealed during the Street Fighter X Tekken panel that while a new Darkstalkers title had not been approved, he reassured the series' fans that "Darkstalkers is not dead".
+At the 2011 San Diego Comic-Con, Ono revealed during the Street Fighter X Tekken panel that while a new Darkstalkers title had not been approved, he reassured the series' fans that "Darkstalkers is not dead".
 He then proceeded to take a photo of the attendees at the panel holding up their money to send to decision makers at Capcom to show support for the game.
 Later the following year in June, a message "Darkstalkers are not dead" appeared in a trailer for the PlayStation Vita version of Street Fighter X Tekken; when asked about it, Ono wrote on his Twitter: "I can't announce about Darkstalkers yet".
 Ono later teased the presence of Darkstalkers at a panel for Street Fighters 25th Anniversary Celebration at San Diego Comic-Con in July.
 Instead of taking a photo to send proof of demand to Capcom's upper management like he had done in the past, he stated: "This year, you don't have to do that, and it's not necessarily bad news!", but refrained himself from saying anything else.

-Following the announcement of Darkstalkers Resurrection at 2012 New York Comic-Con in October, a concept trailer was shown during Capcom's Street Fighter 25th Anniversary panel.
+Following the announcement of Darkstalkers Resurrection at 2012 New York Comic Con in October, a concept trailer was shown during Capcom's Street Fighter 25th Anniversary panel.
 Darkstalkers Resurrection producer Derek Neal and Yoshinori Ono told interviewers that the re-release bundle was the first step towards revitalizing the franchise.
 Neal also claimed that Capcom is using Darkstalkers Resurrection as a test to gauge audience interest in a new Darkstalkers installment.
 In April 2013, Capcom senior vice president Christian Svensson wrote: "We've not given up.
 But I'm disappointed in the opening sales response relative to any other fighting title we've put out on the same platforms given the frequency and urgency of requests we've had here over the last several years and the quality of the execution.
 It is the most fully featured and probably best project of this type we've done.
 And before people jump to the wrong conclusions, I'm not blaming fans who did buy it and supported the brand.
 I'm very thankful for those guys (thank you, to all of you).
 I'm more disappointed by my misread of the information in this particular case".
-There was no "Darkstalkers are not dead" line at San Diego Comic-Con 2013.
+There was no "Darkstalkers are not dead" line at San Diego Comic-Con in 2013.
 Matt Dahlgren, Capcom's new fighting game manager, said that because "Darkstalkers Resurrection did not perform as well as we would have liked.
 You never know what the future may hold, but Street Fighter is definitely not dead.
 There is nothing Darkstalkers on the immediate horizon for sure".